 Supermassive Black Holes

 Supermassive black holes are millions or billions of times as massive as the sun but their diameter is the same.
-Such kind of black holes is believed to be lying at the center of pretty much every galaxy.
-The existence of the Supermassive black hole might be thousands of black holes merging together.
-There is a possibility that they form when large gas cloud collapses together and rapidly accreting mass.
+Such kind of black holes are believed to be lying at the center of pretty much every galaxy.
+The existence of the Supermassive black hole might be thousands of black holes merging.
+There is a possibility that they form when a large gas cloud collapses together and rapidly accrets mass.